Vital Records Online

 If you manually mail your birth certificate request, purchasing first-class mail with tracking is recommended to know when your application is delivered to the Washington State DOH-CHS.

 The Washington State DOH does not provide tracking for certificate delivery.
 To monitor the status of your vital records, it's advisable to choose expedited shipping during the application process.
-This option includes tracking for secure and prompt delivery of your certificates.
-Once your certificate is mailed from the Washington State DOH, they are not responsible for lost or misdirected certificates.
+This option includes tracking for secure and prompt delivery of your certificate.
+Once your certificate is mailed from the Washington State DOH, they are not responsible for lost or misdirected certificate.

 frequently asked questions